Artificial intelligence: Planning and decision-making

-An "agent" is anything that perceives and takes actions in the world.
+An "agent" is any entity (artificial or not) that perceives and takes actions in the world.
 A rational agent has goals or preferences and takes actions to make them happen.
 (Note: "Rational agent" is general term used in economics, philosophy and theoretical artificial intelligence.
-It can refer to anything that directs its behavior to accomplish goals, such as a person, an animal, a corporation, a nation, or in the case of AI, a computer program.)
+It can refer to anything that directs its behaviour to accomplish goals, such as a person, an animal, a corporation, a nation, or in the case of AI, a computer program.)
 In automated planning, the agent has a specific goal.
 In automated decision-making, the agent has preferences—there are some situations it would prefer to be in, and some situations it is trying to avoid.
-The decision-making agent assigns a number to each situation (called the "utility") that measures how much the agent prefers it.
+The decision-making agent assigns a number to each situation (called its "utility") that measures how much the agent prefers it.
 For each possible action, it can calculate the "expected utility": the utility of all possible outcomes of the action, weighted by the probability that the outcome will occur.
 It can then choose the action with the maximum expected utility.

 In classical planning, the agent knows exactly what the effect of any action will be.
-In most real-world problems, however, the agent may not be certain about the situation they are in (it is "unknown" or "unobservable") and it may not know for certain what will happen after each possible action (it is not "deterministic").
-It must choose an action by making a probabilistic guess and then reassess the situation to see if the action worked.
+In most real-world problems, however, the agent may not understand its current situation with certainty (it is "unknown" or "unobservable") and it may not know for certain what will happen after each possible action (it is not "deterministic").
+It must choose an action by making a probabilistic guess and then reassess the situation to see if the action had the desired effect.

+Alongside thorough testing and improvement based on previous decisions, having an explanation for why the agent took certain decisions is a way to build trust, especially when the decisions have to be relied upon.

 In some problems, the agent's preferences may be uncertain, especially if there are other agents or humans involved.
-These can be learned (e.g., with inverse reinforcement learning), or the agent can seek information to improve its preferences.
+These preferences may be learned (e.g., with inverse reinforcement learning), or the agent can seek information to improve them.
 Information value theory can be used to weigh the value of exploratory or experimental actions.
-The space of possible future actions and situations is typically intractably large, so the agents must take actions and evaluate situations while being uncertain of what the outcome will be.
+The space of possible future actions and situations is typically intractably large, so the agents must take actions and evaluate situations while being uncertain of the outcome.

 A Markov decision process has a transition model that describes the probability that a particular action will change the state in a particular way and a reward function that supplies the utility of each state and the cost of each action.
 A policy associates a decision with each possible state.
-The policy could be calculated (e.g., by iteration), be heuristic, or it can be learned.
+The policy could be calculated (e.g., by policy iteration), determined by a heuristic, or learned.

-Game theory describes the rational behavior of multiple interacting agents and is used in AI programs that make decisions that involve other agents.
+Game theory describes the rational behaviour of multiple interacting agents and is used in AI programs that make decisions involving other agents.